gouripriya-17/event-platform-mern/README.md

 ## 🙏 Acknowledgments

-- Assignment provided by [Company Name]
+- Assignment provided by Fission Infotech
 - MongoDB Atlas for database hosting
 - Render and Vercel for free deployment
 - React community for excellent documentation